PCOM Georgia Featured in Local News | July 2020

 You May Also Like:

-• About PCOM Georgia
+About PCOM Georgia

-Established in 2005, PCOM Georgia is a private, not-for-profit, accredited institute of higher education dedicated to the healthcare professions.
-The Suwanee, Georgia, campus is affiliated with Philadelphia College of Osteopathic Medicine, a premier osteopathic medical school with a storied history.
-PCOM Georgia offers doctoral degrees in osteopathic medicine, pharmacy, and physical therapy and graduate degrees in biomedical sciences, medical laboratory science, and physician assistant studies.
-Emphasizing "a whole person approach to care," PCOM Georgia focuses on educational excellence, interprofessional education and service to the wider community.
-For more information, visit pcom.edu/georgia or call 678-225-7500.
+PCOM Georgia has been serving students and the community for 20 years as a branch campus of Philadelphia College of Osteopathic Medicine (PCOM), a private, not-for-profit, accredited institution of higher education established in 1899.
+Located in Suwanee (Gwinnett County), PCOM Georgia offers doctoral degrees in osteopathic medicine, pharmacy and physical therapy.
+Graduate degrees are offered in biomedical sciences, medical laboratory science and physician assistant studies.
+The campus joins PCOM South Georgia in Moultrie in helping to meet the healthcare needs of the state.
+Emphasizing "a whole person" approach to care, PCOM Georgia focuses on educational excellence, interprofessional education and service to the community.
+For more information, visit pcom.edu or call 678-225-7500.
 The campus is also home to the Georgia Osteopathic Care Center, an osteopathic manipulative medicine clinic, which is open to the public by appointment.
 For more information, visit pcomgeorgiahealth.org.

 Connect with PCOM Georgia